Iepoev/Thesis/paper/source/07_medische_context.md

 The normalized analysis also reveals that HRRFP accounts for almost all of the HR decay seen in MI session (≈ 98%), remaining only a minor portion of the decay for HRRSP (≈ 2%).
 On the other hand, slightly different contributions are observed in HI session (91% and 9%).
 For these reasons, percentage values of HRRFP and HRRSP might provide complementary information when comparing different exer- cise intensities.  [@Bartels2018]

-The main finding of this research is that habitual aerobic exercise appears to play a role in the maintenance of augmented HRV in active men when compared with age- and weight-matched sedentary control subjects. [@DeMeersman]

 Heart rate kinetics: .
-Because ofthe existence ofthe slow component, there is a wide range of exercise intensities (which depend on the physical condition ofthe individual) for which a steady state in the heart rate values cannot be attained.
+Because of the existence of the slow component, there is a wide range of exercise intensities (which depend on the physical condition ofthe individual) for which a steady state in the heart rate values cannot be attained.
 As the slow component is linked to the process of fatigue, the higher the intensity that can be sustained in the absence of slow component, the better the prospects for endurance.
 Endurance training will have the ef- fect of elevating the value oflactate threshold ofan individual and thus eliminate the slow com- ponent for some exercise intensities.
 This way exercise intensities which were initially severe for the particular person might become heavy or even moderate following training

-geen significante correlatie tussen HRR en HRV [@Esco2010] [@Molina2016] [@Esco2010]

 HRR (vooral de fast phase) correleert met parasympathetic modulation [@Danieli2014]

-HRV correleert met VO2, betere stats voor hoge (cardiovasculaire) fitness [@Buchheit2006]

 We found that HRR was statistically significantly faster in athletes than in controls at all examination time points (p\0.05).[@Danieli2014]

-HF, SDNN and RMSSD were statisti- cally significantly higher in athletes than in controls (p\0.05), but other resting HRV parameters were not statistically different between groups [@Danieli2014]
+geen significante correlatie tussen HRR en HRV [@Esco2010] [@Molina2016] [@Esco2010]

+.
+Fast HRR is associated not only with better athletic performance, but also with cardiac functional adaptation physical activities of various durations and intensities.

 HRR correleert met Baeke score, snellere recovery voor "getrained (hogere training load)/meer spieren" [@Buchheit2006]

-In this current opinion, we suggest that longitudinal monitoring is required to understand each athlete’s optimal HRV to R–R interval fingerprint (i.e., Fig. 3).
-The possible indices ofHRV that are practically useful for monitoring training status in elite ath- letes include weekly and 7-day rolling averaged Ln rMSSD, and the Ln rMSSD to R–R interval ratio, using the individual SWC to represent a meaningful change in fatigue and/or fitness [1].
-Further, weencourage practitioners to use just one HRV index for analysis; research suggests Ln rMSSD pro- vides the most reliable and practically applicable measure for day-to-day monitoring.
-In the case of elite athletes, increasing HRV values (as competition approaches) may be a sign ofpositive adaptation and/or coping with training load, while reductions in HRV in the week/days before pinnacle events may represent increasing freshness and readiness to perform. [@Plews2013]
+HRR, specifiek HRI (zijnde HRmax – 1-min post-exercise HR (HRrec1), aka fast phase HRR) correleert met VO2 Max, aangezien VO2Max correleert met [@Durmic2019]

+Another importance ofour results is the significant positive correlation between VO2max values and HRI, implicating that HRR pattern may be a potentially useful cardiovascular fitness level measuring parameter in elite athletes.
+In addition, the results of this study proposed an optimal cut-off value that could be used as an indicator of the level of aerobic capacity in elite athletes.
+The usefulness ofthe proposed cut-offvalue is even more important considering that, according to the results of this study, there was a strong positive correlation between VO2max values and HRI values.
+Thus, our results put HRR pattern in elite athletes into a different perception.
+Namely, previous studies showed that HRR represents a complex interaction between autonomic and numerous humoral factors (6).
+The fact that HRR is associated with a fine autonomic balance, while VO2max is mostly connected with enhanced sympathetic activity, put HRI into a different perspective.
+Namely, fine autonomic balance, with the parasympathetic predomination, represents not only the main difference between athletes and sedentary people, but also could be used in training-induced disturbances and as a training prescription method in elite athletes [@Durmic2019]

 ### Hoe wordt fitheid getrained TODO